Martin Klammer (department head)

 An introductory English course designed to help students become more fluent, confident, and effective writers and readers.
 Focus on strengthening skills in writing college-level essays, including identification of surface errors.
 Frequent writing, reading, and individual conferences.
 Hours do not count toward an English major or minor.
 Students may not earn credit for both ENG 110 and ENG 114.

 This course helps students become fluent, confident, and effective writers and readers in U.S. academic culture.
 It strengthens skills in writing college-level essays (including thesis-driven, analytic essays), in responsible use of outside sources, and in making surface corrections and refinements.
 Some instruction takes place in individual conferences.
 Students will usually take this course concurrently with PAID 111.
 Student may not earn credit for both ENG 110 and ENG 114.
+If placed in the course, students may only withdraw with permission of the Writing Director.

 An introductory literature course, with specific focus and readings announced each semester.
 This course is both an introduction to the pleasures of reading and interpretation and also an opportunity for student writing in a range of analytic and creative forms.
 Open to all students in all majors.
 Students may enroll in more than one version of the course.
 Sample topics: Carribean Women Writers, Literature of the Apocalypse, Multiple Hamlets, Poems for Life.

 Modern African writers are some of the most dynamic and innovative writers as they draw from and respond to different literary traditions, such as their own oral and written traditions, as well as European models.
 This course serves as an introduction to the various themes and styles of written literature of the 20th century.
 Central to discussion will be an analysis of gender within various African cultural contexts.
 Understanding constructions of masculinity and femininity, dominant female and male roles in society, and the ways in which the works challenge traditional norms of gender will be priorities within applied theoretical approaches.
-(Same as AFRS 147 and WGST 147)
+(Same as AFRS 147 and IDS 147)

 A comprehensive course in news writing, reporting, and writing for media.
 Focus on the issues and skills central to journalism and professional writing for various media.
 Readings and examples from newspapers, on-line and print magazines, and electronic journalism.